“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 I committed some serious crimes.

-to take someones car who picked my up hitichiking (What an ass.
+Once, I held up a convenience store and strong arm carjackings.
+(What an ass.
 Lord, please forgive me.
 Other times, I

 forged about ten-thousand-dollars of checks to post offices and sold the stamps.